 The Federal government engages in government-to-government consultation with federally recognized American Indian Tribal Nations regarding traditional resources, tribal rights, and other concerns, in recognition of tribal sovereignty.
-Tribal access to usual and accustomed fishing grounds and stations near NAVBASE Kitsap-Bremerton would be expected to remain similar to existing conditions.
-The Navy has invited the Suquamish Tribe to initiate government-to-government consultation on the Action Alternative.
+The Navy invited the Suquamish Tribe to initiate government-to-government consultation on the Action Alternative.